Your session has timed out

 So, we understand why keywords are important on resumes and cover letters.

-Tailoring = Shortening - Avoid jargon, specific titles, and other poor resume keywords.
+Tailoring is shortening.
+Avoid jargon, specific titles, and other poor resume keywords.

-You’re now ready to send resumes and cover letters that’ll be the key to unlocking desirable opportunities and a word with the employer.
+You’re now ready to send resumes and cover letters that’ll be the key to unlocking desirable opportunities and scoring a word with the employer.
+Good luck!

 What did you think?
 Questions on resume keyword scanning software or how to insert perfect resume keywords?
 Got more advice on keywords for resumes?
 Let us know in the comments below!